Polynomial Voting Rules: Other Results, with PoS-Crypto Applications

 \quad In the new setting of allowing trading, we need to modify the problem formulation presented at the beginning of \S\ref{sc2}.
 First, for each $k \in [K]$, let $\nu_{k,t}$ be the number of stakes that bidder $k$ will trade at time $t$.
 Then, instead of \eqref{eq:TP1}, the number of stakes $n_{k,t}$ evolves as

 i.e. $n'_{k,t}$ denotes the number of stakes bidder $k$ owns in between time $t-1$ and $t$, excluding those traded in period $t$.

 \quad Note that $\nu_{k,t}$ will be up to bidder $k$ to decide, as opposed to the random event $S_{k,t}$ which is exogenous; in particular, $\nu_{k, t}$ can be negative (as well as positive or zero).
 We will elaborate more on this below, but note that $\nu_{k,t}$ will be constrained such that after the updating in (\ref{eq:TP3}) $n_{k, t}$ will remain nonnegative.
-This way, the dynamics of the voting power $\th_{k,t}$ in (\ref{eq:powert}) and of the volume $N_t$ in (\ref{eq:Nt}) will stay the same.